bfernandez2793/Homework_1/README.md

   cards.h: a complete interface for the Card class plus templates for the Hand and Player interfaces.
-  cards.cpp:  an almost complete implementation of the Card class. siete_y_medio.cpp: some suggested libraries plus a stub for the main routine
+  cards.cpp:  an almost complete implementation of the Card class. siete_y_medio.cpp: some suggested libraries plus a stub for the main routine.